We want to be transparent about our challenges, hold ourselves accountable for progress, and set an example to the firms we regulate.

-We’ve worked hard over recent years to make sure the FCA is more ethnically representative of the society we serve, and that everyone, regardless of their skin colour, has fair opportunities to work here, to develop and to progress.
-But we know that we haven’t done enough.
+We’ve worked hard over recent years to make sure the FCA is more ethnically representative of the society we serve, and that everyone, regardless of their ethnicity, has fair opportunities to work, to develop and to progress at the FCA.
+But we know we need to do more.

 We would all benefit from a more diverse and inclusive financial services industry, and we have a key role to play, both as an employer and a regulator, in making change happen.